Mapping The Space || 1st Young Curators Workshop

 Atelje 22 is pleased to announce the first interactive workshop for young curators with the aim to focus on the process that leads to the organization of a contemporary art exhibition.
-Participants will be engaged through a theoretical and practical approach giving them the possibility to experiment in first person the phases of the curatorial work.
-This is why the workshop will be divided in three parts.
+Participants will be engaged through a theoretical and practical approach, giving them the possibility to experiment in first person with the phases of the curatorial work.
+This is why the workshop will be divided into three parts.

 Who can apply?

 The workshop is addressed in particular to aspiring curators, young emerging artists interested in curatorial practices, university and academic students and researchers in the field of culture.
 Participants whose projects will be selected at the end of the workshop will have the possibility to curate and develop a proposed exhibition in one of the gallery spaces in Montenegro.

 The event is held online on the Google Meet platform on the following dates: 09-03-2021; 16-03-2021 and 23-03-2021, with the beginning at 6 PM.
 Each candidate can present their application in the group or alone.
 Basic use of image editing software (as Adobe Photoshop or Illustrator) is required.
 Deadline to apply: 07-03-2021.

 In the first part of the workshop, different examples of contemporary art exhibitions will be taken into consideration (as solo shows and group exhibitions held in museums or in private galleries).
 Participants will be invited to think about a project for a personal and ideal contemporary art exhibition.
 They will be led through the choice of the main theme of their ideal contemporary art exhibition and the choice of the artist/s.